yafp/media-dupes/README.md

 ## privacy
 * media-dupes is using sentry to collect error reports.
 This helps heavily finding bugs which might occur only in some specific use-cases.
 Please see the sentry privacy policy for more details.
+* error reporting is enabled by default, but can be disabled in the application settings UI.
 * media-dupes is not tracking it's users (i.e. using Google Analytics or similar)

 You are always welcome to check and even improve the code.